Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

 ## What will be accomplished
 In this tutorial, we will write a console application to send and receive sessionful messages to a ServiceBus queue using a SessionClient.
 Sending session based messages to a queue using MessageSender is same as sending other messages but the messages are stamped with an additional
 `SessionId` property.
-SessionClient offers a more granular control to the user for receiving Session based messages.
+SessionClient offers a more granular control to the user for receiving Session based messages than `QueueClient`.
 The User can explicitly choose to accept sessions with a particular `SessionId`, defer messages received from a session and accept deffered messages on that session.
 But this also means the User has to write more code to accept MessageSessions, renew session locks, complete messages and define how to achieve a basic degree of concurrency while processing sessions.